FlowFuse/website/src/blog/2024/07/how-to-setup-sso-saml-for-the-node-red.md

 !["Screenshot showing the 'web and mobile apps' option in the sidebar in the Google workspace admin console"](./images/main-menu's-web-and-mobile-apps-option.png "Screenshot showing the 'web and mobile apps' option in the sidebar in the Google workspace admin console"){data-zoomable}

-2. Click on the "Apps" option, and then the additional option open click on the "Web and mobile apps"
+2. Click on the "Apps" icon, which expands additional choices.
+Then click on the "Web and mobile apps."

 3. Then the new tab opens, click on to the "Add app" from the top.

 !["Screenshot showing the 'Add app' and 'Add custom SAML apps' option in the Google workspace admin console"](./images/add-custom-saml-apps-option.png "Screenshot showing the 'Add custom SAML apps' option in the Google workspace admin console"){data-zoomable}

-4. The options open select the "Add custom SAML apps"
+4. The options open select the "Add custom SAML apps."
-5. Enter the app name description and upload the icon of the app.
+5. Enter the app name description and upload an icon for the app.

 !["Screenshot showing the form asking for app information for we are going to create the SAML app configuration in the Google workspace admin console"](./images/form-to-add-app-info.png "Screenshot showing the form asking for app information for we are going to create the SAML app configuration in the Google workspace admin console"){data-zoomable}